lluppesms/activate.cicd.course/Labs/yml/02_Stages/readme.md

   - DeployUS2
 ```

-Let us do a last change in our pipeline to close the loop and to bring the stages back together as part of an additional, last stage:
+Let's do a last change in our pipeline to close the loop and to bring the stages back together as part of an additional, last stage:

 * Goto Pipelines -> Pipelines, select our pipeline, and click `Edit`
 * Goto the end of our pipeline, and add the following code